 - hold for a count of 3 and

 - slowly release your breath to a count of 10.

 You may not be able to breathe in 4, hold 3, and breath out 10 this initially, yet set the space to become aware of a deep breath and to let go slowly.
 There is no magic to the numbers as the magic is in the deep breathing practice.

 When the timer goes off, you let go of deep breathing.
 You may want to do it for another minute and can set the timer again.
 Since you are doing one-minute deep breathing practice, keep your time to one minute.

 Have you ever done deep breathing?
-If so, do you practice it separately or part of a meditation practice?
-If you decide to do it say for 30 days, do you have an intention around doing it?
+If so, do you practice it separately or as part of a meditation practice?
+If you decide to do it, say for 30 days, do you intend to do it?